 Stay: Enjoy the beautiful drive over the Golden Gate Bridge driving up California’s Highway 1 to Ft.
 Bragg.
 Stay at Club Donatello in San Francisco.

-Stay: Have you heard that HGV is opening the Liberty Place Charleston by Hilton Club?
+Stay: Hilton Grand Vacations is opening Liberty Place Charleston by Hilton Club.

 Kia Orana!
 Pure, natural beauty awaits you on the tiny island of Aitutaki, tucked far into the South Pacific.
 Warm waters fill a triangular, shaped turquoise blue lagoon – so blue you’d think someone had painted it that way.

 - Take the lagoon boat cruise to soak in the culture of the island.

 - Spot turtles and tropical fish while snorkeling right.